TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/UserTsconfig/Options.rst

    list of "storageUid:folderName" items

 :aspect:`Description`
-   Sets alternative filemounts for use in the File List and in Element Browser.
+   Sets alternative filemounts for use in the file list and in the element browser.
 Each item consists of storage Uid followed by a colon and the folder name inside that storage.
 You separate multiple items by a comma.